 - On Thursday we’ll gather for breakfast at 8:15 AM, preceding a signature orientation event, “Blazing the Trail” — a scavenger hunt across campus landmarks and administrative offices.
 Comfortable shoes encouraged here as well.

 - This will be followed by a light-hearted discussion centered on keys for success as a WFU faculty member.
 We conclude our day with lunch; you will be free from around 1:30 PM until Friday morning.

 - If you’re joining our College faculty, please register for a required New Faculty Technology Orientation session (professional-school faculty will be oriented by your school).
 Because these laptops, loaded with an unusually broad suite of educational software, are used widely by students, faculty, and staff alike, past new faculty have found those discussions valuable.

 - We also ask all new faculty to attend a “Maximizing Inclusion Minimizing Apathy: Leveraging Diversity in the Intercultural Classroom ” workshop, a road-tested means of enhancing inclusion and engagement across our entire constituency.
 Your session is scheduled for Tuesday, August 22, from 8:30 AM – 1:30 PM in Farrell Hall 155.

-We expect that you will arrive in Winston-Salem by early August so that you can participate fully in our orientation series.
-This is a vibrant academic community distinguished by our collective strength and depth of care for each other.
-It is important to us that you have all the information you need to make a comfortable transition into your new position.
-We are eager to support your success, and as a first step, I look forward to seeing you at New Faculty Orientation.
+We recommend that you arrive in Winston-Salem by early August so that you can participate fully in our orientation program.
+Wake Forest’s vibrant academic community is distinguished by our collective strength and depth of care for one another.
+We’re eager to ensure that, as a new community member, you have the requisite information and familiarity with campus to make a comfortable transition into your WFU faculty role.
+We are eager to support your success: as a first step, I look forward to your participation in New Faculty Orientation.